 The cause of beatification was opened at the instigation of his mission companion, Provost Angelin Lovey, with a diocesan informative process in Sion (1953-1963), inaugurated by Bishop Nestor Adam.
 Pope John Paul II recognised Maurice Tornay as a martyr of the faith in July 1992 and proceeded to his beatification on 16 May 1993.

 At the time of the beatification of the Servant of God Maurice Tornay, Pope John Paul II fixed the liturgical feast of the new Blessed on 12 August.
 Every year on this date, many friends of the Blessed come to La Rosière, Blessed Maurice's birthplace, to celebrate the divine office recalling the martyrdom of the canon on 11 August 1949.
 To mark its 300th anniversary, the chapel was endowed in 1994 with four stained glass windows recalling the life of the Blessed.

 During your holidays, go to the hamlet of La Rosière (commune of Orsières in the Valais) to pray at the chapel dedicated to Saint Anne and to visit the birthplace of Blessed Maurice Tornay.

 Chapel and permanent exhibition at the church in Orsières

 Blessed Maurice received the sacraments of Christian initiation in the parish church of Orsières.
-At the top of the church in Orsières, on the left, a magnificent new chapel dedicated to Blessed Maurice Tornay was inaugurated on Sunday 12 September 2021 in the presence of Monsignor Jean-Marie Lovey, Bishop of Sion.
+At the top of the church in Orsières, on the left, a magnificent new chapel dedicated to Blessed Maurice Tornay was inaugurated on Sunday 12 September 2021 in the presence of His Grace Jean-Marie Lovey, Bishop of Sion.
 As you enter through the door on the west side (the parish church), you will discover a series of paintings depicting the different stages of the Blessed's life.